haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

   - long-running, non-CPU-bound requests since they avoid blocking the server from performing work while the method request is still pending.
 - **Strongly consider asynch methods when**:
   - The operation is network-bound or I/O rather than CPU-bound.
-  - Also async methods make sense when you want to enabel the user to cancel a long-running method.
+  - Also async methods make sense when you want to enable the user to cancel a long-running method.
 - Async programming gives you different ways to solve performance issues where multi-threading might help.

 ## Actions